marinamarshall/meditation-website/README.md

 ### Frameworks, Libraries and Programs Used

 * Google Fonts - The fonts Noto Sans and Roboto were imported from Google Fonts to style text elements accross the website.
+* Google Developer Tools -  Used throughout the coding process to assess errors in positioning and styling.
 * Font Awesome - The Social Media Icons were imported from Font Awesome.
 They provide instant recognition to users as to what social media platform they link to.
 * Github - Github was used to store the project code after being pushed from Git.
 * Git - Git was used as a version control, using gitpod to edit the code and using the terminal to add and commit code with key messages that were to be pushed to Github.